The iPhone Xs & Xr Are Here: Take A First Look At Apple's Latest Devices

 There's still an edge-to-edge display (6.1-inch), this time LCD, meaning the home button is gone.
 In its place, you'll use Face ID like you do on the X and, now, Xs and Xs Max.
 The iPhone Xr only has one camera, the same 12 megapixel wide-angle camera that's in the Xs and Xs Max.
 You'll get an hour and a half more battery life on the Xr than you did on the iPhone 8 Plus.

-You can get the iPhone Xr in 64 GB, 128 GB, and 256 GB.
-It's slightly more affordable, starting at $749.
+You can get the iPhone Xr in 64 GB, 128 GB, and 256 GB and it's slightly more affordable.
 Unfortunately, pre-orders for Xr will not begin until October 19; it will ship on Oct 26.

 Apple Watch